vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 *{More to be added}*

-### Non-Functional Requirements
+### 6.4 Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 entries without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should be easy for new users to understand, use and navigate the UI
 5. Any interface between a user and the system should have a maximum response time of 2 seconds